-5 For additional details about this Alternative, see Paragraphs 26-39 of Appendix A to the Consent Decree.
+For additional details about this Alternative, see Paragraphs 26-39 of Appendix A to the Consent Decree.

-Plan will contain map locations and physical descriptions of sediment excavation areas and sampling and analysis methodologies of sediment samples.
+To aid in guiding implementation of this alternative, Doe Run will develop and carry out a Sediment Excavation Master Plan (Master Plan) subject to the Trustees' approval.
+The Master Plan will contain map locations and physical descriptions of sediment excavation areas and sampling and analysis methodologies of sediment samples.
 The Master Plan will also describe excavation details and best management practices (BMPs) for excavating and managing contaminated sediment, provide for stream bank stabilization and re-vegetation measures, and other information relevant to stream sediment excavation.
 Annual sediment excavation plans for each excavation location will tier from the Master Plan and be developed by Doe Run after assessing recent field conditions.
 Annual sediment excavation plans will include detailed maps, previous year sampling results, planned dates of excavations, excavation methods description, sediment disposal locations, and other relevant details for each excavation location.